gravitational/teleport/docs/2.0/admin-guide.md

-      --advertise-ip     IP to advertise to clients if running behind NAT -l, --listen-ip        IP address to bind to [0.0.0.0] --auth-server      Address of the auth server [127.0.0.1:3025] --token            One-time token to register with an auth server [none] --nodename         Name of this node, defaults to hostname -c, --config           Path to a configuration file [/etc/teleport.yaml] --labels           List of labels for this node
+      --advertise-ip     IP to advertise to clients if running behind NAT -l, --listen-ip        IP address to bind to [0.0.0.0] --auth-server      Address of the auth server [127.0.0.1:3025] --token            Invitation token to join a cluster [none] --nodename         Name of this node, defaults to hostname -c, --config           Path to a configuration file [/etc/teleport.yaml] --labels           List of labels for this node